Before installing the Bold Checkout app, please ensure your commercetools site and storefront are created.

-For more information on which payment gateway providers are integrated with Bold Checkout, please visit our article on Connecting a Payment Gateway to Bold Checkout.
+For more information on which payment gateway providers are integrated with Bold Checkout, please visit Connecting a Payment Gateway to Bold Checkout.

 Create Shipping Zones in Checkout

-To create a shipping zone in Bold Checkout with a standard carrier, please follow these steps:
+To create a shipping zone in Bold Checkout with a standard carrier, please follow the steps below.